needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 ```

 This creates an entity with a [ReceiveRpcCommandRequest](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.ReceiveRpcCommandRequest.html) and `OurRpcCommand` components.

+> [!NOTE]
+> You don't need to create a receiving RPC entity here, if you don't need one.
+> For example: For an RPC denoting new chat messages, it may be simpler to append your chat message to a buffer on the
+> NetworkConnection entity, then consume said buffer directly via a system.

 Once you create an [IRpcCommandSerializer](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IRpcCommanSerializer.html), you need to make sure that the [RpcCommandRequest](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.RpcCommandRequestSystem-1.html) system picks it up.
 To do this, you can create a system that invokes the `RpcCommandRequest`, as follows: